xuqi2024/openflexure-microscope/docs/customisations/optics_options.md

 For the RMS objective optics we also generate optics modules for an M12 camera, or a Logitech C270 webcam, both of which connect to a computer via USB.
 The available parts are listed below.
 These optics modules are not extensively tested. **USB cameras are not supported in the standard software**.

-For the basic optics module we also generate lens spacers and camera platforms for a Logitech C270 webcam or an Arduino B0196 USB webcam (which is based on the same Sony IMX219 camera module as the Raspberry Pi camera v2).
+For the basic optics module we also generate lens spacers and camera platforms for a Logitech C270 webcam or an Arducam B0196 USB webcam (which is based on the same Sony IMX219 camera module as the Raspberry Pi camera v2).
 The available parts are listed below.
 These camera configurations are not extensively tested. **USB cameras are not supported in the standard software**.

+**The Logitech C270 or Arducam B0196 will need to be prepared for mounting to RMS optics modules or for making basic optics modules.**
+[Follow this guide for preparing the Logitech C270][c270 preparation]
+[Follow this guide for preparing the Arducam B0196][b0196 preparation]

+[c270 preparation]: ../usb_cameras/c270_preparation.md
+[b0196 preparation]: ../usb_cameras/b0196_preparation.md
 ___

 ## RMS optics modules

-The standard OpenFlexure optics modules is the is [optics_picamera_2_rms_f50d13.stl](../models/optics_picamera_2_rms_f50d13.stl){previewpage}.
+The standard OpenFlexure optics module is the is [optics_picamera_2_rms_f50d13.stl](../models/optics_picamera_2_rms_f50d13.stl){previewpage}.
 This uses:

 * a 45mm parfocal, 160mm tube length, RMS-threaded objective
 * a 50mm achromatic lens